 All penicillins achieve therapeutic levels in pleural, pericardial, peritoneal, synovial fluids, and urine.
 Of note, cerebrospinal fluid (CSF) penetration is poor in the absence of inflammation but achieves therapeutic levels in meningitis.

 Penicillins are the most commonly used broad-spectrum antibiotics by many clinicians, including primary care providers, internists, infectious disease experts, and nurse practitioners.
 Within the subgroups of penicillins, there are differences between the antibiotics in pharmacokinetics, coverage, safety, and cost, which gives a fair amount of choice to make in selecting which drug to use.

 Their use still requires the coordination of an interprofessional team.
 The clinicians above will be ordering/prescribing, but nursing will often administer (inpatient) or counsel on administration (outpatient).
-Pharmacists need to involve themselves via medication reconciliation, looking for interactions, as well as reinforcing administration instructions.
+Pharmacists need to involve themselves via medication reconciliation, looking for interactions, and reinforcing administration instructions.
 Nurses will often be the first line of contact in the event of adverse events and are also well-positioned to evaluate therapeutic effectiveness.
-Pharmacists shall verify dosing and duration of therapy, and contact the prescriber on encountering any discrepancy.
+Pharmacists shall verify dosing and duration of therapy and contact the prescriber on encountering any discrepancy.
 All healthcare team members need to be mindful of anaphylactic reactions to beta-lactam agents and the potential for crossover allergies and communicate these to the team when present.